 • Contracts muscles in response to sexual arousal and enhances sexual enjoyment.

 Unfortunately, such a complex structure is prone to dysfunction in both women and men, though women more frequently have problems.
-Many factors can compromise the function of the pelvic floor, including inflammation, infection, and trauma (injury, surgery, abuse, childbirth).
-Also, a variety of mechanical conditions ranging from weak muscles to spinal and pelvic misalignment.
+Many factors can compromise the function of the pelvic floor, including inflammation, infection, trauma (injury, surgery, abuse, childbirth) and a variety of mechanical conditions ranging from weak muscles to spinal and pelvic misalignment.

-Weak muscles are common.
-Other factors that place pressure on the pelvic floor and can weaken it include excess weight, ongoing constipation, and a chronic cough.
+Weak muscles are common, however, so are tense muscles.
+Factors that place pressure on the pelvic floor and can weaken it include excess weight, ongoing constipation, and a chronic cough.

-Pelvic floor disorders include pelvic pain, endometriosis, prostatitis, incontinence, irritable bowel syndrome, and uncomfortable sex, urination, or bowel movements.
+Pelvic floor disorders that can benefit from exercise include pelvic pain, endometriosis, prostatitis, incontinence, irritable bowel syndrome, and uncomfortable sex, urination, or bowel movements.

 For self care of pelvic pain problems, I recommend Heal Pelvic Pain: The Proven Stretching, Strengthening, and Nutrition Program by Amy Stein, a physical therapist who specializes in manual therapies for pelvic floor disorders and pain.